 At first, a review may seem like relevant content.
 But if you notice some unusual referrals to other businesses you should know that they are just using the opportunity to promote other companies.
 The strategy usually follows a simple pattern.
 A bad review about a company you’re checking, followed by a link to another “great service” moving company you should try instead.
 If you notice this pattern in the comments, chances are you’re dealing with a fake review.

 Awkward and artificial language style

-In order to sound more persuasive, fake reviewers tend to use an uncommon language or weird punctuation.
+In order to sound more persuasive, fake reviewers tend to use uncommon language or weird punctuation.
 An angry customer who was scammed by a moving company may use all caps to get his message across and describe his rage and frustration.
 But, there are also posts where the usage of all caps seems unnatural.
 If you are unsure as to the style, just ask yourself which style you would use to write a review.
-Also, pay attention to the structure of it, similar reviews which were published almost at once may seem rather suspicious, don’t you think?
+Also, pay attention to the structure of it.
+Similar reviews which were published almost at once may seem rather suspicious, don’t you think?

 With this in mind, do not trust everything you read online.
 The outcome of the move depends on the background check you run on the moving companies.
 Yes, we know, it requires quite some time, but it’s worthwhile in the long run.
 Read as many testimonials as you can.
 Once you eliminate suspicious and shady companies, it will be easier for you to choose the moving crew that will deliver good results.
 Learn how to read between lines and beware not to fall for the first dazzling offer you get.
-In addition to that, once your move is over, take the time to summarize your experience in a couple of sentences are share it with other people.
+In addition to that, once your move is over, take the time to summarize your experience in a couple of sentences and share it with other people.